MohammadAmini98/Ansible/README.md

 # Ansible
-Hi\
-this repositpory is my Ansible repository for training :)\
+this repositpory is my Ansible repository for training
-Goodbye